Universal Services & the Core Offer

 Any professional can help you to make contact with these services and you can refer your child.

-If you struggle to access these services, ask the professional most involved with you about a Common Assessment Framework or CAF as this can help you get more help for you child.
+If you struggle to access these services, ask the professional most involved with you about a Common Assessment Framework or Early Help Assessment as this can help you get more help for you child.

 What are short breaks?